Experimental — pre-1.0, APIs and syntax may change

 // Dot shorthand — .field becomes an accessor function

-const activeNames = users
+let activeNames = users

 |> filter(.isActive)

-|> sort_by(.lastLogin)
+|> sortBy(.lastLogin)

 |> map(.displayName)

-// Placeholder _ controls argument position
+// Placeholder _ for non-first argument position

 // Tap for side effects without breaking the chain